 Staying on top of your cash flow is crucial for your business to succeed.
 Businesses go bust in the long run through lack of profit, but in the short term, they fail because they don’t have enough cash to pay their bills.
 Cash flow is the life supply of any business—more firms go under because of cash flow problems than anything else.

-Thankfully, the principles of good cash flow management are pretty straightforward.
-Here are five places to start:
+Thankfully, the principles are pretty straightforward.
+Here are five places to start tackling cash flow challenges:

 Setting up a good credit control system needn’t be complicated—it’s really all about getting paid as soon as possible—but it’s essential to put some procedures in place.
 The basics include setting clear credit limits and payment terms for your customers, sending out invoices promptly and firmly chasing all debts when due.
 You should also stay on top of customer payments and be quick to stop offering credit to bad payers.